orggue/adidas-zaragoza/docker-essentials/worksheets/01_first_steps.md

 root    15  0.0  0.0  17500  2016 ?
 R+   12:21   0:00 ps aux
 root@9a141d0a2663:/# exit
 ```

+If you noticed we had to install `ps` first because the nginx image
+is built on a slimmed down debian image (debian:stretch-slim).
+These slimmed down images are preffered many times because they decrease the
+size of the images and at the same time minimize the vector of attack.

 Finally, we can stop the running container with the `stop` command: